 - Reducing your carbon footprint

 Council makes recycling simple - just make sure you put the right items in the right bin!
 The yellow lidded recycling bins are collected fortnightly from houses, or weekly from unit complexes.

 What can I put in the recycling bin?

 - Cans - steel, aluminum and empty aerosols

 - Newspapers, cardboard, magazines

-- Plastics classified 1-7 (look for the symbol below with the #1-7 in the middle)
+- Plastics 1-7 (look for the recycle symbol with #1-7 in the middle)

-If you have any questions about recycling in Palmerston, including collection days and what can be put in your recycling bin, contact Council on (08) 8935 9950.
+If you have any questions about recycling in Palmerston, including what can be put in your recycling bin, contact Council on (08) 8935 9950.